bbopt/nomad/README.txt

 The executable "nomad" will installed into the directory: build/release/bin/  (build/debug/bin/ when in debug mode).

-It is possible to only build a single application in its working directory.
+It is possible to build only a single application in its working directory:
-To build an example,

 cd $NOMAD_HOME/examples/basic/library/example1
 cmake --build $NOMAD_HOME/build/release --target example1_lib.exe